Welcome! In this big how-to guide, I’ll show you how you can design and build your own speaker crossover for home or car audio.

 - A midrange speaker used in a 2-way design is usually also good to about 3kHz-3.5kHz.
 [For a midrange driver in a 3-way design see my notes further below.]

-- Woofers that produce some midbass or midrange frequencies often need a low-pass around 120 to 250Hz or so.
+- Woofers that produce some midbass or midrange frequencies often need a low pass around 120 to 250Hz.

-- Subwoofers do poorly with anything other than a very limited low frequency range so 80-100Hz are often best.
+- Subwoofers do poorly with anything other than a very limited low frequency range so 80-100Hz is often best.
 120Hz is applicable in some cases as well.

 3-way crossover frequency notes